shuup/shuup-guide/source/campaigns.rst

 ----------------------

-1. Navigate to the `Coupons` admin page by clicking `Coupons` under the `Campaigns` category from the Shoop Admin menu.
+1. Navigate to the `Coupons` admin page by clicking `Coupons` under the `Campaigns` category from the Shuup Admin menu.

 .. image:: campaigns/coupons-menu.png